17249 statues on this site

 For the Netherlands we have a website Mens & Dier in Steen & Brons (People and Animals in Stone and Bronze).
 We have the intention to make that site as complete as possible.
 Our basis is a research in literature and internet for sculptures, and with that information we travel around the Netherlands and make photos of every relevant sculpture we see.

 We are so used to make photos of sculptures, that we 'have to do' the same during our trips in other countries, and so we made this website Statues Hither & Thither.
 The main difference with the Dutch site is however that there is no systematic research and we have absolutely no intention to be complete.
-Just the statues we see along the road or walking around towns.
+If we go to a region, we do some research which sculptures there are.

-With 6000 items on this site it is possible to make some observations about the characteristics in the different countries.
+With over 8,000 items on this site it is possible to make some observations about the characteristics in the different countries.
 We photograph all three-dimensional sculptures and reliefs showing human beings or animals.
 We can roughly categorize these sculptures in four groups:

 In the Netherlands all categories are found, although the 1st category is the smallest.
 Saint's statues are found only in the Roman-Catholic regions.
 Folkloristic and decoratieve sculptures are simple and small, usually one figure, sometimes two and very seldom three or more.